 Information on vehicle certification and administration fees can be found in our Fees Guide (external link) on the Vehicle inspection portal

 From 1 July 2014, the Transport Agency has had the ability to reward vehicle operators whose vehicles have shown a consistently high level of vehicle safety compliance by offering them twelve month CoF inspections for heavy vehicles that meet certain criteria.

 Conversely, those operators who consistently fail to maintain acceptable levels of safety compliance will be encouraged to improve their performance by way of the Transport Agency imposing a three month CoF Frequency in conjunction with guidance and mentoring from Transport Agency Officers.

 There are a number of requirements that prospective inspecting organisations need to meet before we can approve their application.
-Please download the CoF inspecting organisation important information form (external link) for a full summary of the requirements and details regarding the application process.
+Please visit our inspecting organisations applications portal (external link) for a full summary of the requirements and details regarding the application process.